List of Stargate Atlantis characters: Wraith

-The main adversaries on Stargate Atlantis, the Wraith are the dominant species in the Pegasus galaxy.
-They are biologically immortal hive-based humanoids who feed on the "life-force" of humans, causing them to "lose years" in a way similar to aging.
-They evolved from the Iratus bug, as the bugs began acquiring the human characteristics of the persons they were feeding on.
-The Ancients encountered the Wraith, and after a long war with them, the latter drove the Ancients out of Pegasus 10,000 years ago, and now maintain the human worlds of Pegasus as sources of food.
-The arrival of the Atlantis Expedition in the Pegasus galaxy leads to the Wraith waking prematurely from their hibernation, and the human population of Pegasus is not enough to sustain all of them, leading to bloody conflicts and battles among the Wraith themselves.
+The main antagonists of Stargate Atlantis, the Wraith are the dominant species in the Pegasus galaxy.
+They are biologically immortal hive-dwelling humanoids who feed on the "life-force" of humans.
+They evolved from a creature known as the Iratus bug, as the bugs began acquiring the human characteristics of the persons they were feeding on.
+The Ancients encountered the Wraith, and after a long war with them, were driven out of Pegasus 10,000 years ago.
+Left largely unrivaled, the Wraith maintained the human worlds of Pegasus as sources of sustenance.
+The Wraith is prematurely awoken from hibernation by the Atlantis Expedition's activity in the Pegasus galaxy, leaving them with a shortage of humans to feed upon, sparking bloody conflicts among the Wraith themselves.